MihaiAC/electron-goal-tracker/README.md

 - Application should start on boot (target is Ubuntu);
 - Animations with framer motion;
 - Encrypt bar info when on disk; prompt password on startup, unencrypt, save it for the session;
-- Back-up encrypted state in Google Drive; Add sync button; Have to save salt on GDrive too, along with the encrypted information;
+- Back-up encrypted state in Google Drive; Add sync button; Have to save salt on GDrive too, along with the encrypted information; Should be opt-in + pop-up on start with sync to GDrive, otherwise just reachable by sync button;
+- Decrement when clicking on left half, increment on right half, animations on hover updated to reflect that;
 - Add proper logging;
-- Add types;
+- Add types - already got a few enums and a few states that are repeating: WindowAPI, save state, etc.;
 - Extract constants in a separate file;
 - Add proper error handling for file operations;
 - Add loading states;